cewbost/utils/README.md

 ###worley
 A class for generating worley noise (cell noise) in O(n) = n time.
 Can also be used for generating signed distance field maps.
 Supports calculating distance to any number of nearest points in the graph.

+###sso_vector
+A vector with "small size optimization".
+Elements are stored in the object itself avoiding dynamic allocation for arrays below a specified length.